jonmaim/jekyll-now/_posts/2018-3-10-OpenStreetMap.md

 ## Parsing data

 Next step is to parse the PBF file with your programming tool of choice.
 In my case it is `node` with `yarn` module installer.
+There is no need to understand the PBF format, we just need to get a module that will parse it for us and give us the different elements.
 There is a module called [osm-pbf-parser](https://github.com/substack/osm-pbf-parser) that will allow us to easily load a `pbf` file.

 Let's get started and install the modules.
 ```